Bullying at Work: The Ultimate Guide To Handle It

 - you must fight off crude treatment and/or sexual harassment

-- Higher blood pressure
+- high blood pressure

-- Panic attacks
+- panic attacks

-- Trouble sleeping
+- trouble sleeping

-How to Handle Being Bullied at Work
+How to Handle Bullying at Work

 Resources to Handle Workplace Bullying

-Another organization we appreciate is Culture Cure.
-Positioning themselves as the “leading toxic workplace resolution service and community,” they are well-positioned to help those who feel lost, undermined, and trapped in a toxic workplace environment.
-They offer both consultations and online courses to help:
+We also appreciate an organization called the Culture Cure Society.
+They position themselves as the “leading toxic workplace resolution service and community.”
+Moreover, they aim to help those who feel lost, undermined, and trapped in a toxic work environment.
+On their website, you’ll find consultations and online courses to help:

 We Can Help